elenderg/PAL-1000/instruções de compilação.md

 `Reduce the final ratio.`

-`If the final ratio's denominator is 0, abort with "_We seem to have an invalid unit of measure here._" and the literal's locus.`
+`If the final ratio's denominator is 0, abort with "We seem to have an invalid unit of measure here._" and the literal's locus.`

 `Put the final ratio's numerator divided by the final ratio's denominator into a number.`